v0lt13/EditorAttributesDocs/docs/source/Scripting API/editorextension.rst

 RunUpdateLoop(VisualElement)
 ----------------------------

-Runs the update loop on elements that use the :doc:`propertydrawerbase/UpdateVisualElement` function.
+Runs the update loop on elements that use the :doc:`propertydrawerbase` UpdateVisualElement function.
 Call this function in the CreateGUI function to have conditional attributes and dynamic string attributes work in custom editor windows.

 **Parameters:**